Tadeáš Vachoušek

-Tadeáš Vachoušek (born 16 August 2002) is a Czech footballer who plays as a midfielder for FC Zbrojovka Brno.
+Tadeáš Vachoušek (born 16 August 2002) is a Czech footballer who plays as a midfielder for FC Zbrojovka Brno on loan from Teplice.

 Career

 Vachoušek started his professional career with the youth system of Teplice.
 He was promoted to the first team, where he began to make appearances in the Czech First League.
 Vachoušek gained attention for his pace, technical skills, and finishing ability.
 He is considered one of the club's promising young players.

 Loan to Vlašim

 In 2023, Vachoušek was loaned to Vlašim for a season to gain more first-team experience.

 Loan to Zbrojovka Brno

 After his loan spell with Vlašim, Vachoušek moved to Zbrojovka Brno, where he continues to develop as part of the club's attacking unit.
 He appreciated the demanding style of coach Martin Svědík.

 Personal life

 His father is former Czech national team player Štěpán Vachoušek.
 His brother Matyáš also plays football.